 Remove personal photos and knick-knacks from shelves by packing them in a box hidden out of sight.

 Like closets, you can stage bookcases into a stylish display.
 Lay some books on their spines and others upright.
 Make sure to leave plenty of space in between.
 A plant and a candle also creates a nice touch.

 Organize your pantry shelves with organizing systems to keep things tidy.

 Gather Your Cleaning Supplies

-Your home contains various surfaces which can include granite, stone, wood, glass, leather, and laminate.
-Some cleaning products are abrasive and can damage surfaces, so make sure you have the appropriate cleaning supplies to protect surface finishes.
-Do a walkthrough to assess what products you’ll need.
+Surfaces in your home can include granite, stone, wood, glass, leather, and laminate.
+Because some cleaning products are abrasive and can damage surfaces, make sure you have the proper cleaning supplies on hand to protect the surface finishes.
+Conduct a walkthrough to determine what products you will require.